-Pet Dress Rehearsals – Everything but the Adoption Paperwork
+Pet Sleepovers or "Dress Rehearsals" - Everything But the Adoption Paperwork!

-If something isn’t broken, then there’s no need to fix it.
-Adoptions will still continue on as they always have.
-If you come to the SPCA, find a pet you want to adopt, and are ready to make it official, then you don’t need a dress rehearsal.
-Congratulations!
+Regular adoptions will still continue normally!
+If you come to the SPCA, find a pet you want to adopt, and are ready to make it official, then congratulations!
+You don’t need a Pet Sleepover.

-Adoption is always the goal, but for those with commitment issues, who may be hesitant to make things official for one reason or another, the SPCA hopes Pet Dress Rehearsals will ease your concerns.
+Adoption is always the goal, but for those who want to give it a trial run first or who may be hesitant to make things official for one reason or another, the SPCA hopes Pet Sleepovers will ease your concerns.

 The Fine Print